karelbemelmans/nextjs-docker-ecs/README.md

 - Everything should use the node version from `.nvmrc``
 - Provide some nicer default homepage than the current NextJS default one
-- Integrate CDK nicely at the top level in NextJS, not just run it from a subdirectory
-- ECS deployment